Announcing Emergency/Snow Days

 There will be days when, because of hazardous road conditions, school will be delayed or closed.
-Delays and closings will be posted prominently on the district’s website home page.
+Delays and closings will be posted prominently on the district’s website home page and communicated directly to our families through our SchoolMessenger system.
 Announcements will be made on the following radio stations and websites beginning at 5:45 a.m.:

 - WALL (1340 AM)

 - WPDH (101.5 FM)